synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

 	"firebase.google.com/go/v4/auth"
 )

-// setUserClaims sets custom claims for a user, such as their tenant ID and role.
+// updateUserClaims safely updates custom claims for a user by merging them with existing claims.
 // This function MUST be executed on a trusted backend server.
+//
 // The `authClient` should be an initialized Firebase Auth client from the Admin SDK.
-//
-// In the Lockari Vault architecture, the `tenantId` claim is CRITICAL.
-// It should NEVER be empty or omitted for a valid, active user, as it's required
-// by the backend to locate the user's data in Firestore.
-A user without a tenantId
-// is considered an invalid or incomplete user. func setUserClaims(ctx context.Context, authClient *auth.Client, uid string, tenantId string, role string) error {
+// The `newClaims` map contains only the claims you want to add or change. func updateUserClaims(ctx context.Context, authClient *auth.Client, uid string, newClaims map[string]interface{}) error {
-	// A check to ensure we never try to set an empty tenantId. if tenantId == "" {
-		return fmt.Errorf("tenantId cannot be empty for user %s", uid) }

-	// Define the claims to be set.
-	// You can add any key-value pairs you need.
-	// IMPORTANT: The total size of the claims object must not exceed 1000 bytes. claims := map[string]interface{}{
+	// 1.
+Get the full user record. user, err := authClient.GetUser(ctx, uid)
+	if err != nil {
+		log.Printf("error getting user for claims update: %v\n", err) return fmt.Errorf("could not retrieve user %s: %w", uid, err) }

+	// 2.
+Initialize a new map with the user's existing custom claims.
-		"tenantId": tenantId, // This is non-optional for a user to access the system.
+	// This is the crucial step to avoid overwriting. mergedClaims := make(map[string]interface{})
-		"role":     role,
-		// You could add other information like the plan type
-		// "plan": "pro",
+	if user.CustomClaims != nil {
+		for key, value := range user.CustomClaims {
+			mergedClaims[key] = value
 		}

-	// SetCustomUserClaims overwrites any existing custom claims for the user.
-	// If you need to add claims without overwriting, you must first read the
+	}

+	// 3.
+Merge the new claims into the map, overwriting any existing keys. for key, value := range newClaims {
+		mergedClaims[key] = value
+	}

+	// IMPORTANT: The total size of the claims object must not exceed 1000 bytes.
+	// Add a check here in a real application if the claims can be large.

-	// existing claims, merge them with the new ones, and then set the result. err := authClient.SetCustomUserClaims(ctx, uid, claims)
+	// 4.
+Set the newly merged claims object. err = authClient.SetCustomUserClaims(ctx, uid, mergedClaims)
 	if err != nil {
 		log.Printf("error setting custom claims for user %s: %v\n", uid, err) return fmt.Errorf("failed to set custom claims: %w", err) }

-	log.Printf("Successfully set custom claims for user %s.
-TenantID: %s, Role: %s", uid, tenantId, role) return nil
+	log.Printf("Successfully updated custom claims for user %s.", uid) return nil
 }